5 simple ways to create a supportive environment for military kids: Tips for teachers, churches, and community members

 - Talk to military children in a ways they will understand.
 Use age-appropriate language and examples.

 Take things slow

 If you want to provide a supportive environment for military kids, don’t try to push them into too many new things at once.
 A new move or a parent recently leaving for deployment along with a new school is stressful and a lot to process.
 Don’t be surprised when military kids fight to maintain any sort of normalcy.
 It might be eating their favorite meal five days a week or wanting to wear their favorite shirt almost every day.
 As a family member or a part of the community for the military families, create space for the military kid to adapt to their new environment.
-If the favorite activity for the military kid was playing basketball at the local court, help him find a safe basketball court or invite him to play basketball.
+If the favorite activity for the military kid was playing basketball at the local court, help the child find a safe basketball court or invite the child to play basketball.

 - Discuss possible changes to household routine and concerns